migueldcdev/idea-board-ts/COMMENTS.md

 - Implement test.each
 - Implement E2E with playwright
 - Implement a custom render with React Test Library
-- Move the heavy lifting to the context(low level components should be as dumb as possible)
+- Move the heavy lifting to the context(low level components should be as dumb as possible) :white_check_mark:
 - Fix the sorting(remove useEffect add SortOptions type)

 ## Consider